kmetaxas/gafkalo/docs/source/configure.rst

 clients
 ~~~~~~~~~

-This tools is not meant to make common tasks easy, not to make anything possible (at least, not yet)
+This tools is meant to make common tasks easy, not to make anything possible (at least, not yet)
 For this reason we define rolebindings primarily by the client's function.
 A client meant to be a consumer will have `consumer_for` defined and the topics it can consume from.
 This will automatically add the correct permissions for the schema registry.
 You will need to add a `group:` field to add the consumer group permisssion